 - Self-advocacy at intake meetings.

 - Accessing accommodations.

-- Self-monitoring, help-seeking, and the identification of supports available on campus.
+- Self-monitoring, help-seeking, and the identification of support available on campus.